-Telematics policies are being targeted at young drivers in particular.
+Telematics or "black box" insurance policies are being targeted at young drivers in particular.
 This age group faces the highest premiums because under-25s are more likely to crash than other drivers.

 Premiums for young motorists are therefore much higher.
 Telematics policies, however, give individual drivers the opportunity to show their insurers that they are more responsible and less reckless behind the wheel than many of their peers, and therefore deserve to pay less for cover.

 But what makes a good – or a bad – driver, in the eyes of these telematics boxes?

 The black boxes that are fitted in cars which have a telematics policy generally measure factors such as speed, acceleration, braking, cornering, location and time of day.

 The information about each of these is transmitted back to the insurance provider, which analyses the data to work out whether the customer is driving well or not.
 The company can then decide whether they are entitled to a lower premium.

 For telematics policyholders, the key to lower car insurance premiums is driving in such a way that the information sent back to the insurance provider marks you out as a good driver.